kelbyludwig/kel.bz/content/post/designreview.md

 tags: [
     "software-security",
 ]
+summary: "Moving towards operationalizing system design reviews.
+What questions should a review team ask, or expect to be answered?"
 ---

 Often I am responsible for providing feedback on system designs prior to implementation.
 These reviews are usually focused on identifying or validating security properties of the proposed design.